 Saint Louis, MO, city directory Killion NOT listed

 Washington, IN, state records, US census, George W Killion is born to Silas Killion and Catherine Overshiner

-US census, G W Killion marriage to Caroline B Kirkpatrick
+US census of 1900, G W Killion marriage to Caroline B Kirkpatrick

 East Saint Louis, MO, US census G W Killion as barber; res 343 Collinsville av